- PhD, New York University

 - Advanced Clinical Practice

 - Bragin, M. (Editor).
 (2012).
-Children in armed conflict: views from the global south .
-[Two special issues].
-International Journal of Applied Psychoanalytic Studies, 9 (2 & 3).
+Children in armed conflict: Views from the global south [Special issues].
+International Journal of Applied Psychoanalytic Studies, Volume 9, Issues 2-3.

 Principal Investigator, Claiming Rights - Promoting Peace: Women’s empowerment in conflict affected areas (Uganda, Burundi and Nepal).Understanding women’s psychosocial wellbeing in cultural context